-A profit-earning PSU is that which is generating revenue for the government while a PSU is regarded as loss-making if the same PSU is inefficient and puts an undue burden on the government.
-Such loss-making entities should be privatized and can lead to more efficient business.
-Core areas of business such as Railways, Water should not be privatized as it is created for the welfare of the people as it will impact the welfare of the people.
-Instead of privatising profit-making PSUs, they can be granted a greater degree of autonomy in their operating activities which will increase efficiency and productivity and make them more competitive with private counterparts.
+A profit-earning PSU is that which generates revenue for the government, while a PSU is regarded as loss-making if the same PSU is inefficient and puts an undue burden on the government.
+Such loss-making entities should be privatised and can lead to more efficient business.
+Core areas of business, such as Railways and Water, should not be privatised as it is created for the welfare of the people, as it will impact the welfare of the people.
+Instead of privatising profit-making PSUs, they can be granted a greater degree of autonomy in their operating activities, which will increase their efficiency and productivity and make them more competitive with their private counterparts.

 10. Do you think outsourcing is good for India?
 Why are developed countries opposing it?

 Yes, it is good for India.
-These points below further help in justifying that:
+The following points will help in justifying that:

-2. It enables the transfer of knowledge about the processes and technology from developed countries to the developing countries.
+2. It enables the transfer of knowledge about processes and technology from developed countries to developing countries.

-3. By providing outsourcing services India makes itself credible in the international market, it will help in bringing international investment to India.
+3. By providing outsourcing services, India makes itself credible in the international market, and it will help in bringing international investment to India.

 4. Outsourcing opens up avenues across service sectors and helps the educated youth in getting skills which will result in human capital formation